Barbaridactylus: Classification

 Below is a cladogram showing the results of a phylogenetic analysis first presented by Andres and colleagues in 2014, and updated with additional data by Longrich and colleagues in 2018.
 In this analysis, they found Barbaridactylus to be the sister taxon of the Nyctosaurus species N. lamegoi, both placed within the family Nyctosauridae.

 As part of a 2022 monograph on Quetzalcoatlus, Brian Andres suggested that Barbaridactylus may represent an additional species of Nyctosaurus.

+In a 2024 phylogenetic analysis, Barbaridactylus was recovered as the sister taxon of Muzquiopteryx outside of the genus Nyctosaurus, and "Nyctosaurus" lamegoi was included as a species of Simurghia.

 Paleoecology

 Barbaridactylus was discovered in upper Maastrichtian phosphates located in the Ouled Abdoun Basin of Northern Morocco.
 This geological formation does not belong to a formation.
 It is divided into couches, with Barbaridactylus being discovered in Couche III.
 This layer dates back to the latest Maastrichtian, about 1 million years before the extinction event at the end of the Cretaceous.
 Couche III represents the most diverse marine ecosystem known from the time.

 A large variety of marine life is known from the region, including sharks and bony fish, in addition to turtles, plesiosaurs and mosasaurs.
 A few rare, fragmentary dinosaur fossils are known, including an abelisaur and a sauropod.
 Other pterosaurs in the formation were originally only represented by the azhdarchid Phosphatodraco mauritanicus.
 However, in addition to Barbaridactylus, more recent studies have revealed at least five more pterosaur species from this location, including Alcione, Simurghia and Tethydraco.